-- Drivers must carry photo ID at all times, and wear it in accordance with the conditions of licence. - A vulnerable passenger must not be transported in the front passenger seat of the vehicle. - The driver/operator must confirm that appropriate provision has been made for the vulnerable person prior to accepting the booking or commencing the journey.
-This does not necessarily mean that the driver/operator is responsible for appropriate measures however if appropriate measures are not in place then the driver/operator must not undertake the journey. - When making a journey with vulnerable passengers, photo identification should be produced to the carer responsible for the vulnerable person.
+- Drivers must carry photo ID at all times, and wear it in accordance with the conditions of licence. - In principle, vulnerable passengers should not sit in the front of the vehicle, except in circumstances where it is practical to do so, or they request it themselves. - The driver/operator must confirm that appropriate provision has been made for the vulnerable person prior to accepting the booking or commencing the journey.
+This does not necessarily mean that the driver/operator is responsible for appropriate measures, however if appropriate measures are not in place then the driver/operator must not undertake the journey. - When making a journey with vulnerable passengers, photo identification should be produced to the carer responsible for the vulnerable person.
 If necessary, the driver should obtain a record of the carer's contact details if there is no chaperone. - If a vulnerable passenger is refused service a responsible person should be informed so that alternative arrangements can be made.
-For example, this situation may arise if the customer has an assistance dog and the driver has a medical exemption granted by the Council. - Drivers should always ask if a vulnerable passenger needs help, and should not make assumptions.
+For example, this situation may arise if the customer has an assistance dog and the driver has a medical exemption granted by the Council.

-- Drivers must remain professional at all times and should not: - o Touch a person inappropriately - Make offensive or inappropriate comments (such as the use of swearing or sexualised or discriminatory language) - o Behave in a way that may make a passenger feel intimidated or threatened - Attempt to misuse personal details obtained via the business about a person
+- Drivers should always ask if a vulnerable passenger needs help, and should not make assumptions. - Drivers must remain professional at all times and should not: - Touch a person inappropriately - Make offensive or inappropriate comments (such as the use of swearing or sexualised or discriminatory language) - Behave in a way that may make a passenger feel intimidated or threatened - Attempt to misuse personal details obtained via the business about a person

-These standards are equally applicable when working with vulnerable and nonvulnerable passengers
+These standards are equally applicable when working with vulnerable and nonvulnerable passengers.